-Would you like to be part of something truly epic?
+You can be part of something truly epic

 The Society of African Missions (SMA) in partnership with the Irish Tree Council is offering you a unique opportunity to join the fight to combat the impact of Global Warming and Climate Breakdown.
 It is called The Laudato Tree and Great Green Wall Project.

 With over 150 years of service to Africa, the Society has witnessed, over the last three decades especially, the devastating impact of Global Warming on the lives of Africa’s poorest and most vulnerable people.

 The Sahara Desert is creeping southwards and the peoples of the Sahel region are feeling the impact of desertification on a daily basis.
 Communities are being destroyed, young people are losing hope and increasingly making the perilous journey across the Sahara Desert in the hope of finding a boat to Europe.
 In the next 20 years, an estimated 60 million people could be displaced if the situation is not reversed.

 Determined to fight back, the African Union has adopted a major initiative called The Great Green Wall.
 It will be an 8000 kilometer ribbon of hope extending from Senegal in the west to Djibouti in the east.
 You can learn more about The Great Green One of the most Wall by clicking here.

 Ireland too must play its part in combatting the impact of Global Warming and Climate Change.
 2018 is one of the warmest years on record.
 Farmers experienced a fodder shortage in April and due to a continuous drought throughout the summer, have been forced to feed their livestock with next winter’s reserves.
 It is unprecedented.
 But it all points to a major environmental crisis that we too, along with Africa, must tackle.